A-chem/Born2beroot/Born2broot/Born2broot.md

 3. Type `sudo systemctl status ssh` to check SSH Server Status
 4. Type `sudo vim /etc/ssh/sshd_config`
 5. Find this line `#Port22`
-6. Change the line to `Port 4242` without the # (Hash) in front of it
+6. Change the line to `Port 4242` without the # (Hash) in front of it  and disable root login `PermitRootLogin no` if y want restrict SSH access to specific users(Optional, but recommended) `AllowUsers your_username`
+7. Restart the SSH service to apply changes `sudo systemctl restart sshd`
+8. Check if SSH is running on the correct port: `sudo ss -tuln | grep 4242` You should see something like: `LISTEN 0 128 0.0.0.0:4242 0.0.0.0:*`
-7. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
+9. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
-8. Lastly type `sudo service ssh restart` to restart the SSH Service
+10. Use a second terminal or another machine to test `ssh your_username@your_vm_ip -p 4242` and You should not be able to connect as root `ssh root@your_vm_ip -p 4242`This should fail with a message like: - `Permission denied (publickey, password).`
 ##  Installing & Configuring [[UFW (Uncomplicated Firewall)]]

 1. First type `apt-get install ufw` to install UFW